ryanntt/personal-website-source/index.md

 # Hi, I'm Ryan.

-## I'm a product and interaction designer.
+## I'm a user experience and product designer.

 I'm studying Master of Interaction Design and Electronic Arts in University of Sydney, Australia.
 Previously, I worked for [Wego](http://www.wego.com) as a designer in Web Experience team.